OneMadGypsy/pico-sd-card/README.md

 sd.mount()

-#this line represents gathering data from the sdcard
+#this line represents an itermittent need for the sdcard

 sd.eject()
 ```